yejiexin/Yjx--homework/Notebook.md

 2、The Unicode(统一码) character set uses **16 bits per character**.Therefore, the Unicode character set can represent 256,or over 65 thousand, characters.

-3、Unicode was designed to be a superset of ASCII.That is, the first 256 characters in the Unicode character set correspond exactly to the extended ASCCII character set.
+3、Unicode was designed to be a superset of ASCII.That is, the first 256 characters in the Unicode character set correspond exactly to the extended ASCII character set.

 ![](xc.png)
 ![](xv.png)